-The 27 best training survey questions to start asking your delegates
+The 27 best questions for training surveys to start asking your delegates

 Whether you call them happy sheets, training evaluation forms, or something else entirely, we can all unite on the importance of the collection and effective use of feedback in order to improve our training offering.